splitfront/deafpool/README.md

 - runtime-parametrised pool size, autodetect by default -- `number_of_cores - 2`

 By design, it lacks everything, b/c POC/MVP/demo/example made to be messed with.

+## re: async/await vs promises:

+> The async and await keywords enable asynchronous, promise-_based_ behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.
+If the return value of an async function is not explicitly a promise, it will be implicitly wrapped in a promise.
+Even though the return value of an async function behaves as if it's wrapped in a Promise.resolve, they are _not equivalent_.

+> An async function will return a different reference, whereas Promise.resolve returns the same reference if the given value is a promise.

+> It can be a problem when you want to check the equality of a promise and a return value of an async function.